Monthly order sales

 Takeout and Delivery is an add-on around $49/month, and ordering carries a $0.99 per-order fee plus roughly 3% credit card processing.

 Because the $0.99 fee applies to every order, cost rises with success.
-A restaurant at 300 orders/month can land over $700/month in platform costs once you add the module, per-order fees, and processing.
+A restaurant at 300 orders/month can land over $700/month for the ordering add-on, per-order fees, and processing before the base website plan.

 Catering tickets run several times a normal takeout ticket, so percentage-based processing on large orders adds up fast - worth modeling if catering is a meaningful share of your volume.